jiangyigithub/atomic-habit/zahara_listening/daily.md

  I'm just trying to understand why someone who got accepted to Stanford law turns it down to be a journalistic

- being morand's assistant opens a lot of doors
+ being Morand's assistant opens a lot of doors

  I swear this is my break